Intel's Remote Hijacking Flaw Was 'Worse Than Anyone Thought'

 Saturday Ars Technica found more than 8,500 systems with an AMT interface exposed to the internet using the Shodan search engine -- over 2,000 in the United States -- adding that "many others may be accessible via organizational networks."

 I don't think you know what that word means.
-(Score:3)
+(Score:4, Interesting)

 "Authentication still worked" even when the wrong hash was entered, Tenable Director of Reverse Engineering Carlos Perez wrote.